 For example, you can search for “Parenting” and the engine will return a listing of magazines related to that topic.
 You can then click on the image of the magazine cover and you’ll be shown a larger copy of that cover where you can read the contents.
 (I.E. “How To Raise A Stubborn Child”, “27 Ways Discipline In Public” and “The Real Key To Your Child Getting Better Grades”.)

 Each of these “cover stories” represents an idea for your next article or book.

 The best part about it is this: the publishers of these magazines have done the research for you!
+It’s like using the custom dissertation writing service for a student.
 They’ve measured the level of interest for these ideas and found it high enough to warrant not only writing content about them, but referencing that content on the cover of the magazine!

 That’s your hint.
 People want this information.

 So, there you have it, 3 “idea hangouts” where you can find ready-made, in-demand, red-hot topics for your next content creation.
 Regardless of what you are trying to create you’ll find good ideas on three websites.